Intel Rocket Lake-S CPU Skyrockets to 6.9 GHz Under Liquid Nitrogen

 Judging by the BIOS' graphical user interface and the PCB design, the motherboard is unquestionably from Gigabyte.
 It's likely a Z590 motherboard that hails from the brand's elite Aorus lineup.
 The mysterious overclocker also pushed the memory to 6,666.66 MHz with a whopping 1.83V.

 Many believe that Intel will finally announce Rocket Lake-S at CES 2021.
-If that's so, Intel or Gigabyte will probably boast about the feat.
+If that's so, Intel or some other motherboard vendor will probably boast about their overclocking feat.